-Add all the remaining Meatball ingredients except the olive oil.
-Use you hands to mix well.
+Add all the remaining Meatball ingredients.
+Use hands to mix well.

 Measure out a heaped tablespoon and roll lightly to form a ball.
 Repeat with remaining mixture.
 (Note 5)

 Heat 1 1/2 tbsp olive oil in a large non stick fry pan over medium high heat.
-Add the meatballs and brown all over - about 5 minutes.
-I prefer to shake the pan gently to roll the meatballs around, rather than using a spoon (they hold their shape better).
+Add the meatballs and brown all over - about 3 - 4 minutes.

 When they are browned but NOT cooked through, carefully transfer them onto a plate.